Facebook's strategy — somewhere between greed and misguided idealism?

 Zuckerbook [sic] knows exactly what drives clicks and engagement: among them disinformation, anger, and fear—things that rile people up.
 And any politician who's willing to lie and pay for it is welcome on their platform.

-Before we get into the "all politicians lie" or "who can decide what's true?" arguments, that's not what's the issue here.
-It's whether Facebook should accept money to amplify those lies.
+Lest we get sucked into the “all politicians lie” or “who can decide what’s true?” counterarguments—that’s not what's the issue here—the issue is whether Facebook should accept money to amplify those lies.

 “Facebook’s users interact and speak to one another in an environment shaped by Facebook’s interface, algorithms, and policies.
 What gets said is up to individual users, but it’s Facebook that determines which speech is amplified and which is suppressed.”